 - Kīlauea Volcano at Hawaiʻi Volcanoes National Park has been continuously erupting since 1983, with no impact to resort or airport operations during that time.

-The resort is preparing relief efforts for the affected communities.
-Updates will be posted here.
+The resort is providing relief efforts for the affected communities, including donations of goods and funds.